 About the Week

-National Literacy and Numeracy Week (NLNW) is an annual event celebrating the importance of literacy and numeracy to future learning, life participation and work opportunities.
-Getting involved in NLNW is a great way for parents, schools and the community to help kids develop their literacy and numeracy skills.
+National Literacy and Numeracy Week is an annual event celebrating the importance of literacy and numeracy to future learning, life participation and work opportunities.
+Getting involved in National Literacy and Numeracy Week is a great way for parents, schools and the community to help kids develop their literacy and numeracy skills.

-Digital Literacy is being introduced this year as part of the week to raise awareness of the importance of digital literacy as one of the foundation skills for the workforce in the 21st Century.
+Digital Literacy was first introduced in 2016 as part of the week to raise awareness of the importance of digital literacy as one of the foundation skills for the workforce in the 21st Century.

 You can make a difference